zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/ggbd-workshop-lab1-installation/ggbd-workshop-lab1-installation.md

 Congratulations, GoldenGate for Big Data is now installed.
 You can proceed to the next lab, or to any other lab.
 Each lab can be run independently.

 **You have completed Lab 1!**

-# You have completed lab 1!
-Great Job!

 ## Acknowledgements